CrystalPharma/Frontend-Notes/Readme.md

 ### In-built DOM methods
 <b>Examples</b>
 <br><code>
-document.domain //domain name
+document.domain //domain name <br>
-document.URL //URL location
+document.URL //URL location <br>
-document.title //title of the HTML document document.head //targeting head of the HTML document.body //targeting body of the HTML document.all[index] //targeting specific child Node of the document docuement.all[5].textContent = '' //targeting the sixth child Node of the HTML document and changing text content into given text document.images document.links
+document.title //title of the HTML document <br>
+document.head //targeting head of the HTML <br>
+document.body //targeting body of the HTML<br>
+document.all[index] //targeting specific child Node of the document<br>
+docuement.all[5].textContent = '' //targeting the sixth child Node of the HTML document and changing text content into given text<br>
+document.images<br>
+document.links<br>
-*these methods could be of disadvantage for maintainence as index of child Node can change due to ammendments
+*these methods could be of disadvantage for maintainence as index of child Node can change due to ammendments <br>
 </code>

 ### Parent Child Relationship